Patina and Polish

 - Dry thoroughly with paper towel

-- Let the panel air dry before the final polish.
+- Let the panel air dry before the final polish with wax.
 I leave mine on my easel so that both sides can dry

 4. Final Buff Up With Wax

-- Repeat 2. above, but this time let the polish dry before buffing
+- Repeat 2. above, but this time using wax.

 At 9 minutes, this stained glass tutorial is a bit long, but if you come in at 2mins 30secs you’ll hit the most useful bit.
 It’s definitely worth watching.

 Stained glass video tutorial on patina

 You’re done!
 You now have a bright shiny copper masterpiece ready to hang.
 Congratulations 🙂http://everythingstainedglass.com/stained-glass-tutorialhttp://everythingstainedglass.com/wp-content/uploads/stained-glass-tutorial-4.jpghttp://everythingstainedglass.com/wp-content/uploads/stained-glass-tutorial-4-150x150.jpgCopper Foil ConstructionStained Glass TutorialsCornerstone,Patina and PolishFor A Sparkling Finish This stained glass tutorial exposes the myth of polish and wax.
 In I share expert tips on polishing, applying patina and waxing copper foiled projects.
 This is the last thing to do before hanging your finished panel up for everyone to admire.
 It takes a fair bit of effort, but - as always - is...Milly FrancesMilly Francesmillyfrances@gmail.comAdministratorEverything Stained Glass